-Being home to notable visual artists throughout history, from the renowned painter Walter Dexter (1876-1958) to the contemporary sculptor and Royal Academy regular Andrew Schumann and many more, it is no surprise that King’s Lynn is a town with fantastic opportunities to explore the visual arts.
+Being home to notable visual artists throughout history, from the renowned painter Walter Dexter (1876-1958) to fine artist Gustav Metzger (living in King’s Lynn for around 8 years from 1953) and the contemporary sculptor and Royal Academy regular Andrew Schumann amongst many more, it is no surprise that King’s Lynn is a town with fantastic opportunities to explore the visual arts.
 Indeed, the town centre itself is testament to this, featuring a wealth of public art and sculpture on its streets, in its parks and public gardens, and on main pedestrian areas.

-Located on King’s Lynn’s St. James Street, opposite the town centre’s superb Greyfriars Tower and public gardens (which includes Schumann’s polished metal sculptures), Greyfriars Art Space is a non-profit artist-led initiative with the major aim being to create an exciting and innovative programme of exhibitions to educate and stimulate debate about contemporary art and its place in society.
-Always featuring a striking and bold arts and crafts programme throughout the year, the contemporary – and often cutting-edge – nature of the exhibitions at Greyfriars Art Space gives the opportunity to experience the cosmopolitan atmosphere of a city arts gallery in a stunning rural environment.
+Located on King’s Lynn’s Purfleet Street, opposite the town’s superb Custom House, GroundWork Gallery is a modern art exhibition space with an exciting and innovative programme of exhibitions focussing on how art can enable us to respond to our changing environment and shape its future.
+Always featuring a striking and bold arts and crafts programme throughout the year, the contemporary – and often cutting-edge – nature of the exhibitions at GroundWork Gallery gives the opportunity to experience the cosmopolitan atmosphere of a city arts gallery in a stunning rural environment.

 There is a lively arts scene in West Norfolk, providing high quality gallery exhibitions and open-air entertainment throughout the region.